bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 }
 ```

 This will be our first system.
-The only remaining step is to add it to our App!
+The only remaining step is to add it to our `App`!

 ```rs
 use bevy::prelude::*;